For years, this was the biggest limitation of WordPress.com.

 How This Changes Comparisons With Other Blogging Platforms

-This update also reshapes how WordPress.com compares to other popular platforms.
+This update doesn’t just improve WordPress.com in isolation.
+It changes how it compares to other popular platforms.

 Medium